chicagozer/rtdb/README.md

 Some samples contain a freely licensed template from [MediaLoot](http://medialoot.com/item/html5-admin-template/).
 ## Web interface

-The main web interface is reachable at
+When running locally, the main web interface is reachable at

 [http://localhost:9001/web/](http://localhost:9001/web/)